 Man Ray was an American artist who worked in France.
 He created rayographs, which are photos made by setting objects on photosensitive paper and presenting light to them.
 His works where a collection of weird items mixed up together.
 After observing his works, Tzara called his works "unadulterated Dada manifestations".

 Cut with a Kitchen Knife Dada through the Last Weimar Beer Belly Cultural Epoch of Germany by Hannah Höch

 Hannah Höch is known for her composition montages and photomontages created using various types of papers and magazine clippings.
 Hoch audaciously characterized German culture in her works by cutting apart its symbols and rearranging it into an enthusiastic portrayal of everyday life of germans.

 Reciting the Sound Poem "Karawane" by Hugo Ball

-Ball portrayed his outfit: "My legs were in a chamber of sparkling blue cardboard, which came up to my hips with the goal that I resembled a pillar.
+Hugo Ball wore this outfit for his exhibition of the sound-ballad, "Karawane," in which strange syllables expressed meaning; yet it was in an unknown language.
+Ball describes his outfit: "My legs were in a chamber of sparkling blue cardboard, which came up to my hips with the goal that I resembled a pillar.
 Over it, I wore an enormous coat cut out of cardboard, red inside, and gold outside.
 It was attached to the neck so that I could give the impression of wing-like development by raising and bringing down my elbows.
 I likewise wore a high, blue-and-white-striped witch specialist's cap."

 If you like this article, please share it with others, so perhaps they can also enjoy it.
 Any of the artwork purchased on ATX Fine Arts accommodates me as an artist/ writer along with helping the site grow organically, thank you.